mParticle/docs/src/pages/integrations/formation/feed/index.md

 formation_offer_id | String representing unique Formation internal Offer ID. game_status | JSON of current steps & state in the offer for detailed creative & analysis. game_type | String identifying offer type or use case.
-This is frequently used to determine which creative template to use to represent game status. is_reward | Possible values are "`True`" or "`False`".
+This is frequently used to determine which creative template to use to represent game status. is_reward | Possible values are "True" or "False."
 A string representing whether or not this progress resulted in points being issued.
 In this case, it is often best to leverage the Reward Earned event for creative. last_change	| Possible values are `Opted In`, `Step Completed`, or `Game Completed`. metadata | JSON of offer metadata fields. num_steps | Number of steps in the game (goals in game_status).